Pierogi arranged on a wooden cutting board

 Best Pierogi Dough

-Here's a simple recipe for pierogi dough that you can use to make both sweet and savory pierogi.
-The dough is vegan, so it works if you want to make vegan pierogi.
+A simple 3-ingredient recipe for pierogi dough that you can use to make both sweet and savory pierogi.
+The dough is egg-free, so it works if you want to make vegan pierogi.

 Prep Time: 15 minutes